Online vocabulary games in English can help you remember new words and learn the differences between similar words.

 Several of these pages have explanations of the words before the practice.
 If you prefer, try the game first.
 You can check the explanations afterward if you have questions.

-For collections of inexpensive vocabulary game pdfs for classrooms, see Vocabulary Worksheets.
+For collections of inexpensive vocabulary game PDFs for classrooms, see Vocabulary Worksheets.

 Matching Word Roots and their Meanings